 Illegal practitioners may not understand the difference between legal information and legal advice.
 Providing legal information is not the same as giving legal advice or offering legal services without a license.

 Legal information illustrates the law and the legal system in broad terms, and it does not provide suggestions about what course of action would best suit the facts of the case and what the person wants to attain.

-In today’s day and age, you can practically find legal information all over the internet, and legal information can be found in various forms.
+In today’s day and age, you can find legal information practically all over the internet and in various forms.